vala-lang/vala-docs/docs/tutorials/programming-language/main/03-00-object-oriented-programming/03-05-properties.md

 within the get and set blocks.
 You could do a database access, logging, cache updates, etc.

-If you want to make a property read-only for the users of the class you should make the setter private:
+If you want to make a property read-only for the users of the class, you should make the setter private:

 ```vala